 BLINDSIDE shouldn’t be a secret at all given its vital role as an artist-run gallery space in the heart of the city.
 The Nicholas Building has long been a haven for artists, packed as it is with boutique retail spaces, jewellers and galleries.
 But Blindside, with its serious commitment to emerging and cutting-edge artists, is one of the truly necessary arts spaces in the city.

 Neon Parc has its better known cousin in the CBD, but the Brunswick iteration is just as important and is way harder to find.
 It’s also far bigger, which enabled them to exhibit some large-scale Dale Frank works on opening.
-They are currently exhibiting some fantastic Taree Mackenzie works, but pretty much everything they display is worth catching.
+They've also showed works by Rob McLeish, Elizabeth Newman, Elizabeth Pulie, Darren Sylvester and Paul Yore, but pretty much everything here is worth catching.

-Buxton isn’t so much secret as brand-spanking new, and given its location directly opposite MTC’s Southbank Theatre, it won’t take long before it becomes a fixture of the local art scene.
+Buxton isn’t so much secret as new, and given its location directly opposite MTC’s Southbank Theatre, it won’t take long before it becomes a fixture of the local art scene.
 With its swanky, white spaces and generously proportioned rooms, it provides a terrific showcase for some seriously important contemporary art.
-They currently display works by Juan Davila, Ricky Swallow and Patricia Piccinini, which should give an indication of their clout.
+They've previously shown work by Juan Davila, Ricky Swallow and Patricia Piccinini, which should give an indication of their clout.
 A space worth watching.

 Given that the Stables is located in the Meat Market complex, itself a bit of a hidden performance gem in Melbourne’s North, it’s surprising that so few of Melbourne’s savviest arts lovers know about it.
 It’s effortlessly cool, with concrete floors and high ceilings.
 It’s wonderfully flexible, embraced as an art gallery and performance venue.
 It’s also bloody hard to find, and therefore has Melbourne written all over it.
 It’s been a space for hire for the last couple of years, notably for Poppy Seed festival, and has hosted visual arts exhibitions like Stephen Baker’s Moonshine.
 It’s a secret weapon for an arts complex that already has an arsenal of them.